 Diet is the key to Diabetes Treatment

-Diabetic diet is a well-balanced nutritious diet that is high in complex carbohydrates and low in fat, cholesterol and simple sugars.
+A diabetic diet is a well-balanced nutritious diet that is high in complex carbohydrates and low in fat, cholesterol and simple sugars.
 The total daily calories should be divided across all the three meals.
-You can enjoy the regular foods but with moderation.
+You can enjoy the regular foods but in moderation.
 There is absolutely no need to abstain from eating to your heart’s desire but you need to work out a healthy diet plan.